Swiftpack.co - trustedshops-public/etrusted-ios-trustbadge-library as Swift Package

 This project is currently work in progress and used only be a few customers.
 APIs might not be stable yet and might change without further notice

-Trustylib library helps you integrate Trusted Shops Trustmark and Shop Grade UI widgets in your iOS apps with an easy configuration and small piece of code.
+Trustylib library helps you integrate Trusted Shops Trustmark, Shop Grade, Product Grade and Buyer Protection UI widgets in your iOS apps.

-Trustmark widget shows the validity of your trust certificate issues by Trusted Shop.
+Trustmark widget shows the validity of your trust certificate issued by Trusted Shops.

 In case, your trust certificate gets expired, the Trustmark widgets is presented like this,

-Shop Grade widget expands to show shop rating and status with a nice animation effect.
-The widget however shows the aggregate rating and status only, it doesn't show shop reviews' details.
+Shop Grade widget expands to show shop rating and status (Excellent, Good, Fair, etc) with a nice animated effect.
+The widget however shows the aggregate rating and status only, it doesn't show shop actual reviews' details like review text, review date, attachments, etc.

 1. Installation